Presentation: Patient with optic neuropathy

 - To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-- Decide which of the panels best suits the needs of your patient and/or their family.
+- Decide which of the tests best suits the needs of your patient and/or their family.
 For optic neuropathies, there are a number of available panels.

 - R42 Leber hereditary optic neuropathy.
 This includes targeted variant testing of the three main mitochondrial variants known to cause Leber hereditary optic neuropathy (LHON).
 Also included is whole mitochondrial genome sequencing, which will identify other rare mitochondrial variants associated with LHON.

-- For tests that do not use whole genome sequencing, including R42 and R41, you should use your local Genomic Laboratory Hub test order and consent (record of discussion) forms.
+- Neither of the tests outlined above use whole genome sequencing, so you should use your local Genomic Laboratory Hub test order form and consent (record of discussion) form.

 - When testing in children, parental samples may be helpful for interpretation of the proband’s result but are not typically required for either of the tests recommended above.
 Parental samples can be taken alongside that of the proband, and their DNA stored, or can be requested at a later date if needed.